 What Do I Need to Know About FATCA?

 Due to FATCA, individuals are required to report foreign bank account information to the IRS on Form 8938 if the accounts exceed a certain amount.
-This form is relatively new, but the requirement of reporting foreign assets is not – much of this information has been required on the Foreign Bank Account Report (FBAR) for years.
+On the surface, FATCA may seem similar to Foreign Bank Account Reporting (FBAR) obligations.
+However, there are many differences.

-In addition to filing Form 8938, your foreign financial institution is required to report your accounts to the IRS.
+Under FATCA, both expats and their foreign financial institutions are required to report accounts held by US citizens to the IRS.
 The primary purpose of FATCA is to make it easier for the US government to keep track of US persons and businesses that are earning income from investments and/or deposits in foreign financial accounts.
 All US citizens must report their foreign assets to the IRS if they exceed the specified thresholds and the foreign financial institution is required to report on the assets of their American clients in order to avoid a 30% withholding on certain payments from the US.